daviddalpiaz/bsl/linear-regression.md

 \hat{\mu}_1(\texttt{new_obs}) = \hat{\mathbb{E}}[Y \mid \boldsymbol{X} = \texttt{new_obs}] = 3.9454652
 $$

-The predict function **is** essentially the estimated regression (mean) function!
-Supply a different model, then you get that estimated regression (mean) function.
+The predict function, together with a trained model, **is** the estimated regression (mean) function!
+Supply a different trained model, then you get that estimated regression (mean) function.

 ```r